 4. Compare private loans

-If you have strong credit and a low debt-to-income ratio, there’s a chance you’ll find a better deal by cosigning a student loan for your child.
-With interest rates fixed at 7.08%, a loan fee of 4.248% and few repayment options, you may be able to qualify for even lower rates elsewhere.
+If you have strong credit and a low debt-to-income ratio, there’s a chance you’ll find a better deal by cosigning a student loan for your child than getting a PLUS Loan.
+With interest rates fixed at 7.08%, a loan fee of 4.236% and few repayment options, you may be able to qualify for even lower rates elsewhere.

 Many private loan providers allow your child to apply for cosigner release after making a few years of repayments and building their credit.
 If you want to move a Parent PLUS Loan to your child’s name, you’ll have to refinance.